Berlin_Zionskirche Prenzlauerberg

 Zionskirche - Prenzlauer Berg - The Church where Dietrich Bonhoeffer preached

 Zionskirche is a church located in Prenzlauer Berg, Berlin.
 It is located in a quiet square between Berlin-Mitte and Prenzlauer Berg, close to the former Berlin Mauer1.
-The church is a historical site that is closely connected to Germany's recent history1.
+The church is a historical site that is closely connected to Germany's recent history.
 It was here that Dietrich Bonhoeffer worked in the early 1930s until he was arrested by the Nazis and eventually executed.
 Before the fall of the Berlin Wall, opposition groups met in the church.

-The Zion Church was built in a neo-romantic style in 1872 using terracotta bricks, which was very typical of the historicist movement that was so popular in Berlin at the time2.
+The Zion Church was built in a neo-romantic style in 1872 using terracotta bricks, which was very typical of the historicist movement that was so popular in Berlin at the time.
 After the bombing during the Second World War, the church suffered severe damage and the roof was looted by the local population, who were in desperate need of firewood during the freezing winters.
-To protect the church, the ground floor windows were bricked up2.
+To protect the church, the ground floor windows were bricked up.
 Despite several renovations, the church was not opened to the public again until 2002.
 Today, the church functions as a church again, but it is also a place of great historical interest, not least because of Bonhoeffer.

 The memorial plaque for Dietrich Bonhoeffer is on the church wall